Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 - Polls — make house decisions democratically without the chaos ("Should we get a cleaner?
 Vote now")

-- Bookings — coordinate shared spaces or resources (parking spot, the one good parking zone, the storage unit)
+- Resource bookings — coordinate shared spaces or resources (parking spot, laundry machine, the storage unit)

 - House rules — a permanent, findable place for the rules of the flat that new flatmates can actually read